-These light summer lobster rolls are very quick and easy to make, and come together in just as little as 20 mins.
+These light summer lobster rolls are very quick and easy to make, and come together in just as little as 20 minutes.

 Start by steaming the lobster tails, in the meantime blanch the sweetcorn and peas and grill the buns.

 Then, all you have to do is mix together the lobster meat with the veggies, sour cream and greek yogurt , some lemon juice and zest, chopped cilantro and chili.

 If you do, make sure to comment here below.
-Don’t forget to snap a picture, tag it #thepetitecook and #PowerofFrozen and share it with me and all your friends on Instagram!
+Don’t forget to snap a picture, tag it #thepetitecook and share it with me and all your friends on Instagram!

-- 2 frozen lobster tails
+- 2 lobster tails

-- 100gr / 3.5oz frozen garden peas
+- 100 g frozen peas

 - 2 spring onions, finely chopped

-- 125gr / 4oz light sour cream
+- 125 g light sour cream

 - 100 g greek yogurt

 - juice and zest of ½ lemon